Skip to content

 The liability window — up to 30 working days — is a period where very little is required of the claimant.
 The insurer is reviewing the claim.
 The portal does not send frequent updates.
 Silence during this period is the expected experience, not a sign that anything has gone wrong.

 The date the claim is submitted is the reference point for everything that follows.
-The 30 working day liability deadline runs from this date — not from the accident date.
-Having this date recorded makes it straightforward to assess whether the liability window has passed and whether a formal response is overdue.
+The 30 working day liability deadline runs from submission — not from the accident date.
+Record this date.
+It makes it straightforward to assess whether the liability window has passed and whether a formal response is overdue.

-30 working days excludes weekends and bank holidays.
-This is approximately six calendar weeks.
+30 working days excludes weekends and bank holidays — approximately six calendar weeks.

 Financial losses can be added to the claim up until the point an offer is requested.
-Any expenses incurred during the waiting period — travel, treatment, prescriptions — are part of the special damages claim.
-Keeping records of these as they occur means nothing is missed when the offer stage arrives.
+Any expenses incurred during the waiting period — travel, treatment, prescriptions — form part of the special damages claim.
+Keeping records as they occur means nothing is missed when the offer stage arrives.

-If 30 working days pass after submission without a formal liability decision, the OIC portal has a mechanism to record non-response — this has defined consequences for the insurer.
-This is used through the portal itself rather than through informal contact.
+If 30 working days pass without a formal liability decision, the OIC portal has a mechanism to record non-response — with defined consequences for the insurer.
+Use the portal for this, not informal contact with the insurer.

 See